 In our testing, the ORCA 58 Quart, maintained temperatures below 40˚F for a full 6 and a half days, beating many comparably-priced models.
 The more cubic design also made for slightly easier packing and a more comfortable seat (just remember it'll probably be too tall to fit in most campground bear boxes).
-At $300, the ORCA is much cheaper than most roto-molded coolers.
+At $340, the ORCA is cheaper than many roto-molded coolers.
 If you really want a deal on a roto-molded model, the new RTIC 65 lists for only $240, and is often available for even less.
 However, it still can't match the performance of the ORCA.

 ORCA 58 Quart Review